seerapusairam/kong-student-management-api/README.md

 This repository provides the deployment configuration to run the student-management-api behind the Kong API Gateway.
 This architecture enables powerful, centralized API management capabilities.

 * **Custom Kong Gateway:** The deployment builds a custom Kong Docker image to include a **custom Lua plugin**, demonstrating gateway extensibility.
-* **GitOps & Declarative Management:** Kong's entire configuration (services, routes, plugins) is managed declaratively in a `kong.yaml` file and applied automatically with **`decK`**.
+* **Declarative Management:** Kong's entire configuration (services, routes, plugins) is managed declaratively in a `kong.yaml` file and applied automatically with **`decK`**.
 This eliminates manual setup and ensures a repeatable, version-controlled environment.
 * **Centralized Policy Enforcement:** Offloads key policies from the application to the gateway, including:
     * **Rate Limiting**
     * **Centralized Logging** (`http-log`)